mssandes/TuningTools/readme.md

 - `--with-tuningtool-exmachina`: Install [ExMachina](https://github.com/Tiamaty/ExMachina) as its core;
 - `--with-tuningtool-all`: Install both cores.
 The core to be used to tune can be specified during Runtime.

-# Other compile time flags:
+# Other compile time flags

 Currently, it is available the following flag: